Celebrate the Senses With 5 Sensory Activities That Can Grow Your Child’s Brain

 (Pro tip: If you’re exploring a messy texture indoors, place a flattened cardboard box, an old bedsheet or a plastic mat on the floor for easy cleanup.)

 2. Look all around!

-From Mount Rushmore and the Grand Canyon to vividly colored flower petals and fiery sunsets, there are some amazing sights for your toddler to see!
-Even if you can’t take a trip to a new locale, get out there and see what your neighborhood and city have to offer.
+From vividly colored flower petals to fiery sunsets, there are some amazing sights for your toddler to see!
+You don’t need to take a trip to a new locale, take a look at what your neighborhood and city have to offer.
 Your tot will find see something new and amazing, guaranteed.

 3. Open their ears!